 Metro analyses source water for bacteriological, chemical and physical parameters according to the "BC Drinking Water Protection Regulation" and the "Water Quality Monitoring and Reporting Plan for the GVWD and Member Municipalities - 2018".
-The "2017 - GVWD Quality Control Annual Report" summarises water quality for all of the Metro Vancouver service area and is made available on their website www.metrovancouver.org.
-The report demonstrates that drinking water supplied by Metro to DNV met or exceeded all water quality standards and guidelines in 2017.
+The "2018 - GVWD Quality Control Annual Report Volume 1" summarises water quality for all of the Metro Vancouver service area and is made available by August 2019 on their website www.metrovancouver.org.
+The report demonstrates that drinking water supplied by Metro to DNV met or exceeded all water quality standards and guidelines in 2018.